mapping-elections/site/_maps/meae.congressional.congress04.ma.county.md

 <!--/html_preserve-->
 :::

-Massachusetts elected eight Federalists and six representatives that were not officially affiliated with a political party to the Fourth Congress.
+Massachusetts elected eleven Federalists and three Democratic-Republicans to the Fourth Congress.

 Although Massachusetts used the district system for electing members to Congress, state law required that candidates receive a majority of votes